top of page

 Tel Megiddo National Park - the birthplace of modern archeology

-Megiddo was once one of the most important cities in the country because of its strategic location overlooking the Via Maris, although it was abandoned during the Persian or Greek period.
-Its tel can be considered the birthplace of modern archeology.
-There is much to see here including movies in the Visitor Center, its Canaanite and Israelite gates, its stables and water supply system and all are nicely displayed.
+Megiddo was once one of the most important cities in the country because of its strategic location overlooking the Via Maris.
+Its tell can be considered the birthplace of modern archeology.
+There is much to see here, including movies in the Visitor Center, its Canaanite and Israelite gates, the stables and water supply system.
+All are nicely explained.

 DirectionsEnter “Megiddo National Park“ into Waze.